-I am a research assistant professor in the Department of Electrical and Systems Engineering at University of Pennsylvania.
+I am an assistant professor in the Department of Electrical and Systems Engineering, with a secondary appointment in the Department of Computer and Information Systems.
+I am an affiliate of the Warren Center for Network and Data Sciences.
 I received the M.Sc. and Ph.D. degrees in Computer and Communication Sciences from the Swiss Federal Institute of Technology (EPFL).
-Before joining UPenn in 2017, I was a postdoctoral fellow with the Department of Electrical Engineering at Stanford University (2015-2017) and the Institute for Communications Engineering at Technical University of Munich (2013-2015).
-I have also held visiting researcher positions at Pennsylvania State University (spring 2017), ETH Zurich (summer 2016), and University of California at Los Angeles (Winter 2011).
+Before joining UPenn, I was a postdoctoral fellow at Stanford University and Technical University of Munich.
+I have also held visiting researcher positions at Pennsylvania State University, ETH Zurich, and University of California at Los Angeles.

 My research interests include information theory, networking, Internet of Things, and machine learning.

 (October 2020) Check out our new paper on Tracing and testing the COVID-19 contact chain: cost-benefit tradeoffs

 (August 2020) Teaching Stochastic Systems Analysis and Simulations in Fall 2020.